-Under GAAP, the Museum has adopted ASC 815, Accounting for Derivative Instruments and Hedging Activities, which establishes accounting and reporting standards for derivative financial instruments.
+Under accounting standards generally accepted in the United States of America, the Museum has adopted ASC 815, Accounting for Derivative Instruments and Hedging Activities, which establishes accounting and reporting standards for derivative financial instruments.
 All derivatives, whether designated as hedging relationships or not, are required to be recorded on the balance sheet at fair value.
 The effective gains and losses of the cash flow hedges are recognized in the statement of activities as a change in net assets when the hedged item affects current period earnings.
 The fair value of the interest rate swap is based on current market price.

-For the years ended December 31, 2014 and 2013, variable interest rates have fluctuated, resulting in the recording of a total interest rate swap liability of \$105,199 and \$147,335, respectively.
+For the years ended December 31, 2015 and 2014, variable interest rates have fluctuated, resulting in the recording of a total interest rate swap liability of \$65,456 and \$105,199, respectively.